Wire-Network/wire-docs/docs/smart-contract-development/company-contract.md

 #### 4.1 Retrieve public key

-Before proceeding, make sure you have the public key available from the key pair that was created when setting up your wallet(key pair is also listed [here](#development-key-pair)).
-If you haven’t yet created a wallet or a key pair, you can do so by following the instructions [here](../getting-started/manage-local-wallet-with-clio.md).
+Before proceeding, make sure you have the public key available from the key pair that was created when setting up your wallet (key pair is also listed [here](../getting-started/manage-local-wallet-with-clio.md#development-key)).
+If you haven't yet created a wallet or a key pair, you can do so by following the instructions [here](../getting-started/manage-local-wallet-with-clio.md).

 ```bash
 export PUBLIC_KEY=<public-key-value>